Fostering Policy

 Foster Care Guidelines

-These guidelines represent the minimum care standards that are expected of an HRS foster volunteer for our Chapter.
-Our adopters need to feel confident about the manner in which our rabbits have been housed and cared for.
+These guidelines represent the minimum care standards that are expected of an HRS foster parent for the MD/DC/NoVA Chapter.
+Adopters should feel confident that the rabbit they’re adopting has been properly housed and well cared for.

 Living Space

 Living space is defined as the space a rabbit has access to 24/7.
 An average-sized rabbit is 4-6 lb and must have at least 16 square feet of living space.
-This can be as simple as a 4'x4' exercise pen.
+This can be as simple as a 4 ft x 4 ft exercise pen.
 Larger rabbits and bonded rabbits will require additional space.
 This space must be large enough for the rabbits to spread out, play with toys, and stand comfortably.
 It must be appropriately bunny-proofed and contain enrichment activities.

 Exercise

-Foster rabbits must be allowed at least 30 hours a week to exercise outside of their living space in a bunny-proofed area.
-This exercise area should be in excess of 32 square feet, giving your rabbit room to run and dance around.
-A living space of 48 square feet (6' x 8') would satisfy this requirement for most rabbits.
+Foster rabbits must be given at least 30 hours each week to exercise outside of their living space.
+This area should be adequately bunny-proofed and safe.
+A living space of at least 48 square feet, or 6 ft x 8 ft, would satisfy this requirement for most rabbits.

 Diet

 Foster rabbits must have free access to clean hay at all times, such as timothy hay or orchard grass.
-They should be provided a daily salad that includes at least three green vegetables.
-Pellets should be limited to a 1/4 cup per 5 lbs of rabbit per day.
+They should be provided a daily salad that includes at least three leafy green vegetables.
+Pellets should be limited to ¼ cup per day for every 5 lbs of the rabbit’s body weight.
 Rabbits under six months may have free access to pellets.
 Pellets for adult rabbits should be low in fat (<2%), high in fiber (>18%), and have no additions, like seeds.
-Treats should be offered sparingly; those with seeds, honey, or 'yogurt' should be avoided.
+Fruits and treats should be offered sparingly; those with seeds, honey, or yogurt are not appropriate.

 Consumables provided by the Chapter will adhere to these guidelines, but foster parents may opt to use other appropriate formulations.
 Please visit these resources for more detailed food choices.